masabahmad/CRONO/pagerank/README.txt

 It also outputs a file that contains the pageranks (normalized to 1).
 One can output files at different thread counts for the tested graphs, then use the following command to check correctness:
     diff file1 file2 > difference.out
+Some very small differences might occur due to floating point round offs within the program.